XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/5_send_xrp.py", language="py", start_with="if self.wallet:", end_before="# Get the first page") }}

-Add a new method to the `XRPLMonitorThread` class to send the actual XRP payment based on data the user provided, and alert the GUI when it has been sent:
+Add a new method to the `XRPLMonitorThread` class to send an XRP payment based on data the user provides, and alert the GUI when it has been sent:

 {{ include_code("_code-samples/build-a-wallet/py/5_send_xrp.py", language="py", start_with="def send_xrp", end_before="class AutoGridBagSizer") }}

 In this flow, the app sends the transaction without waiting for it to be confirmed by the consensus process.
-You should be careful to mark any results from the initial submission as "pending" or "tentative" since the actual result of the transaction isn't final until it's confirmed.
+You should be careful to mark any results from the initial submission as "pending" or "tentative" since the actual result of the transaction [isn't final until it's confirmed](finality-of-results.html).
 Since the app is also subscribed to the account's transactions, it automatically gets notified when the transaction is confirmed.

 Now, create a custom dialog for the user to input the necessary details for the payment:

 {{ include_code("_code-samples/build-a-wallet/py/5_send_xrp.py", language="py", start_with="class SendXRPDialog", end_before="def on_to_edit") }}

 This subclass of [`wx.Dialog`](https://docs.wxpython.org/wx.Dialog.html) has several custom widgets, which are laid out using the `GridBagSizer` defined earlier.
 Notably, it has text boxes for the "To" address, the amount of XRP, and the [destination tag](source-and-destination-tags.html) to use, if any.
 (A destination tag is kind of like a phone extension for an XRP Ledger address: for addresses owned by individuals, you don't need it, but if the destination address has many users then you need to specify it so that the destination knows which recipient you intended.
-It's common to need a destination address to deposit at a cryptocurrency exchange.)
+It's common to need a destination tag to deposit at a cryptocurrency exchange.)
 The dialog also has **OK** and **Cancel** buttons, which automatically function to cancel or complete the dialog, although the "OK" button is labeled "Send" instead to make it clearer what the app does when the user clicks it.

 The `SendXRPDialog` constructor also binds two event handlers for when the user inputs text in the "to" and "destination tag" fields, so you need the definitions for those handlers to the same class.
 First, add `on_to_edit()`: